BPSR: Skyward (Aerial) Wind Knight Comprehensive Guide

 Instant Edge Combo Node

 After the 08/28 class balance update this node changed from fixed 15% chance to the same chance as your lucky hit proc, which is your luck percentage.
 And the damage will be Instant Edge’s damage (with all its applicable multiplier) x Lucky Hit DMG multiplier.
-On my character with 4pc Lv60 class gear + Lv70 weapon, this multiplier is about 100%, which means whenever this procs Instant Edge does 2x damage.
+On my character with 4pc Lv60 rune gear + Lv70 weapon, this multiplier is about 100%, which means whenever this procs Instant Edge does 2x damage.

-Old | New |
+| Old | New |

 ![]() |